8 Natural Ways to Transform Tiredness Into Energy! (How to Stop Feeling SO Tired!)

 Get rid of negativity in your life.

 I taught special needs children with some extreme behaviors for several years during my career.
 I always taught them to stop and take some deep breaths when they noticed their bodies tensing up.
-You do have to be in touch with yourself, but if you feel your shoulders hunching over, tension taking over your body, and shallow breathing, do yourself a favor and stop.
+You do have to be in touch with yourself, but if you feel your shoulders hunching up, tension taking over your body, and shallow breathing, do yourself a favor and stop.
 Breathe.
 Try to relax.

 7. Beat Boredom.